 At the early stage of your WooCommerce business, you might find it easy to perform all tasks by yourself.
 But as your business grows, more tasks are added and your responsibilities grow bigger than you can handle.
 At this stage automating your processes becomes needful.

 There is where Quickbooks sync becomes essential.
 Basically, what this program does is to pull data from your WooCommerce store.
-And then, as the need may be, perform real time synchronization.
+Then, as the need may be, perform real time synchronization.

 At the end of the day, you are saved the time you would have spent manually pushing data or pulling it.

 If you have multiple stores, WooCommerce and Quickbook integration make it possible to have your accounting and historical data all in one place.